How does the stock market work?

 Stock market indices (also known as 'indexes') measure the performance of a particular group of companies.

-The companies within a single stock market index will always have something in common, whether it's because they're all in the same country or continent, because they're in the same industry, or because they're all considered to be highly reputable and reliable investments (also known as 'blue chip' companies).
+The companies within a single stock market index will always have something in common.
+This could be that they're all in the same country or continent, in the same industry, or all considered to be reputable and reliable investments (also known as 'blue chip' companies).

-You may have heard of the FTSE 100, for example – that's a UK stock market index containing the current 100 most valuable companies listed on the London Stock Exchange.
+You may have heard of the FTSE 100, for example.
+This is a UK stock market index containing the 100 most valuable companies listed on the London Stock Exchange.

 How are share prices set?